KurtWanner/SDP/README.md

 2. Create class.cpp file with class functions
     a.
 Include class.h file

-3. Add path to class files in main.d
+3. Add path to Makefile
     a.
-Follow format given in file

-4. Add path to Makefile
-    a.
 There should be a comment of where to do it
-    b. use this format: $(LIB_DIR)/CLASSNAME.o
+    b. use this format: $(CUS_DIR)/CLASSNAME.o

-5. Should be good to go
+4. Should be good to go